 According to Tegeler's demographics data, we are recruiting and serving the target population the district has asked us to serve.
 We will continue to develop and improve in order to better meet the needs of our student population.
-This year's goal is to continue to grow in our abilities to reach our ESL population.
-Additionally, we are strengthening our RTI efforts to support students with needs whether academic, will or behavioral.
+This year's goal is to continue to grow in our abilities to reach our new target populations.
+Additionally, we are establishing and growing our MTSS efforts to support student academic and social emotional needs.